 Board Term: Ongoing

-Luanne is a planner/attorney with King County who has worked on Clean Water, Endangered Species, and State Environmental Policy Act programs.
-She is also the founder of the King County Employees’ Garden Club, and gardens on Kent’s West Hill.
+Luanne is a retired attorney formerly employed by King County focusing on Clean Water, Endangered Species, and State Environmental Policy Act programs.
+She is also the founder of the King County Employees’ Garden Club.

 Lori McCleary, Treasurer